LihanWa/DRG-SOI/README.md

 # DRG-SOI

 ## 1.combine information from files and preprocess:
-Get files for MS-DRG and APR-DRG of MIMIC-III: DRGCODES.csv, ICUSTAYS.csv, ADMISSIONS.csv, PATIENTS.csv, and NOTEEVENTS.csv are available in [MIMIC_III](https://physionet.org/content/mimiciii/1.4/).
+Get files for MS-DRG and APR-DRG of MIMIC-III:

+DRGCODES.csv, ICUSTAYS.csv, ADMISSIONS.csv, PATIENTS.csv, and NOTEEVENTS.csv are available in [MIMIC_III](https://physionet.org/content/mimiciii/1.4/).

-Get files for APR-DRG of MIMIC-IV: DRGCODES.csv, ICUSTAYS.csv, ADMISSIONS.csv, and PATIENTS.csv are available in [MIMIC_IV](https://physionet.org/content/mimiciv/2.2/). discharge.csv is available in [discharge](https://physionet.org/content/mimic-iv-note/2.2/note/#files-panel).
+Get files for APR-DRG of MIMIC-IV:

+DRGCODES.csv, ICUSTAYS.csv, ADMISSIONS.csv, and PATIENTS.csv are available in [MIMIC_IV](https://physionet.org/content/mimiciv/2.2/). discharge.csv is available in [discharge](https://physionet.org/content/mimic-iv-note/2.2/note/#files-panel).

-The method of combine information from files is the same whether it is for LongFormer or not. "--collectText" can be set as "No", if "text_raw" file is already created.
+The method of combining information from files is the same whether it is for LongFormer or not. "--collectText" can be set as "No", if "text_raw" file is already created.
 For data preprocess, if you want to preprocess LongFormer, the "--LongFormer" should be set as "Yes"; otherwise, it should be set as "No".
 ```shell

 !python data_preprocess.py --data_dir data --mimic_dir  --threshold 48 --data_source ms --LongFormer Yes --collectText No --use_AbbFull No